History of John Mayer in Timeline

 May 2004: Death of Annie Hoffman

-In May 2004, John Mayer's grandmother, Annie Hoffman, passed away, and he dedicated his Song of the Year Grammy to her.
+In May 2004, John Mayer's grandmother, Annie Hoffman, passed away.
+He dedicated his Grammy award to her.

-In June 2004, John Mayer began writing a column called "Music Lessons with John Mayer" for Esquire magazine.
+In June 2004, John Mayer began writing a column called "Music Lessons with John Mayer" in Esquire magazine.
 Each article featured a lesson and his views on various topics.

 2004: Hosted comedy special on VH1